FlockaInc/Flocka-Time-React/README.md

 # group_project1_react
-Rewriting the website from group_project1 in React
+Rewriting the website from vanilla flockatime in React

 ## Website